Updated on April 28th, 2025

 Are Dual Credit Classes Harder Than AP?

-The difficulty of dual credit and AP classes typically exceeds what students would experience if they took an ordinary high school-level course.
+The difficulty of dual credit and AP classes typically exceeds what students would experience if they took an ordinary high school-level course, as both come with higher expectations.
 However, whether dual enrollment or AP classes are harder varies dramatically.
 Class difficulty can depend on numerous factors, including the subject, teacher or professor’s teaching style, and more.
 As a result, a dual enrollment class may be more difficult in some cases, while an AP course could be more challenging in others.

 However, there is one area that can make earning college credit through an AP class harder: the AP exam.
 With dual enrollment, students need a passing grade in the class to secure college credit.
 With AP, a passing grade in the class isn’t enough to earn college credit.
 Instead, students need to get a passing score on the associated AP exam, and some students may find that challenging.